 Winter dieback – Most people don’t go for annual types of grass that will naturally die in the winter.
 But even perennial sorts of turf will experience seasonal dieback in certain times of the year, usually in the cold months.
 Reduced sunlight exposure, frost or overly wet conditions in late autumn and winter will affect the grass health in one way or another.

 When is the best time to fix your patchy lawn?

 Spring and autumn are the perfect seasons for fixing your patchy lawn.
+That’s the time when you should sow your grass seeds if you’re starting a new lawn, so it makes perfect sense.
 The damp and cooler weather will give the grass the best chance to recover.
 What you should also know when it comes to repairing bare spots on your lawn is that the smaller the patch the bigger the possibility for it to fill in on its own.
 You see, grass can spread vegetatively and small bare patches may well repair themselves gradually, especially if you water, feed and mow the lawn properly.
 Larger bald areas, however, will need some attention on your part.

 As we’ve mentioned above, tiny bare spots on your turf may mend on their own.
 However, if you don’t want to wait to see if this will even happen and you don’t want to put up with the patchy look of your lawn, don’t worry!
 You can fix this minor lawn damage in two easy ways.

 Repair small patches with grass seeds

 Germinate the seeds

 This is optional but it’s better to do it in a container with moist compost, covered with cling film, in temperature no higher than 15°C. Wait until they show small white roots.

 Prepare the sowing area